wpendl99/.github/profile/webServices/express/express.md

 app.delete(/\/store\/(.+)/, (req, res) => res.send({ delete: req.params[0] }));
 ```

 Notice that in these examples the `next` parameter was omitted.
 Since we are not calling `next` we do not need to include it as a parameter.
-However, if you do not call next then no other middleware functions will be invoked.
+However, if you do not call next then no following middleware functions will be invoked for the request.

 ## Using middleware

 📖 **Suggested reading**: [Express Middleware](https://expressjs.com/en/resources/middleware.html)

 The standard [Mediator/Middleware](https://www.patterns.dev/posts/mediator-pattern/) design pattern has two pieces: A mediator and middleware.
 Middleware represents componentized pieces of functionality.
 The mediator loads the middleware components and determines their order of execution.
 When a request comes to the mediator it then passes the request around to the middleware components.
-With this pattern, Express is the mediator, and middleware functions are the middleware components.
+Following this pattern, Express is the mediator, and middleware functions are the middleware components.

 Express comes with a standard set of middleware functions.
 These provide functionality like routing, authentication, CORS, sessions, serving static web files, cookies, and logging.
 Some middleware functions are provided by default, and other ones must be installed using NPM before you can use it.
 You can also write your own middleware functions and use them with Express.

 A middleware function looks very similar to a routing function.
 That is because routing functions are also middleware functions.
 The only difference is that routing functions are only called if the associated pattern matches.
-Middleware functions are always called for every HTTP request.
+Middleware functions are always called for every HTTP request unless a preceding middleware function does not call `next`.
 A middleware function has the following pattern:

 ```js
 function middlewareName(req, res, next)
 ```

-The parameters represent the HTTP request object (`req`), the HTTP response object (`res`), and the `next` middleware function to pass processing to.
+The middleware function parameters represent the HTTP request object (`req`), the HTTP response object (`res`), and the `next` middleware function to pass processing to.
 You should usually call the `next` function after completing processing so that the next middleware function can execute.

 ![Middleware](webServicesMiddleware.jpg)

 ### Creating your own middleware

-You can create your own middleware by writing a function that logs out the URL of the request and then passes on processing to the next middleware function.
+As an example of writing your own middleware, you can create a function that logs out the URL of the request and then passes on processing to the next middleware function.

 ```js
 app.use((req, res, next) => {